junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "That might make things a bit easier, I agree," Crowley comments unhelpfully.

-"You shut your mouth," Dean doesn't even bother looking in Crowley's direction, maintaining his stare with Cas.
+"You shut your mouth."
+Dean doesn't even bother looking in Crowley's direction, maintaining his stare with Cas.
 "Just, promise me, don't do that again -- or we call this off.
 Whatever reason Devil may trick you, and boy, he knows how to trick."

 Cas has to nod faintly.